recovery-flow/initiative-tracker/docs/web/docs/PointDataRelationships.md

 ### NewPointDataRelationships

-`func NewPointDataRelationships(publishedBy LinksDirect, initiative LinksDirect, plan LinksDirect, ) *PointDataRelationships`
+`func NewPointDataRelationships(parent LinksDirect, publishedBy LinksDirect, initiative LinksDirect, plan LinksDirect, ) *PointDataRelationships`

 NewPointDataRelationships instantiates a new PointDataRelationships object This constructor will assign default values to properties that have it defined,